betagouv/aides-agri/scripts/experimentation_extraction_structuree/README.md

 The Albert provider loads the key from the environment automatically.
 No UI input is required.

+If you don't have an API key, you can get one [here](https://albert.sites.beta.gouv.fr/) _(you must be a government employee)_ :

+1. Click on **"Try our API"**
+2. Fill out the form with your professional information.
+3. You’ll receive an email at the address you provided.
+Follow the instructions in the email to obtain your API key.

 ## Run the Streamlit app

 From root folder :